katlogic/WindowsD/README.md

 * Protected processes (used for DRM, "WinTcb").

-WinD works similiarly to [other tools](https://github.com/hfiref0x/DSEFix) which disable DSE, but is designed to be more user friendly - that is, be mostly transparent and simply unlock the system, with no need for user to further intervene manually.
+WinD works similiarly to [other tools](https://github.com/hfiref0x/DSEFix) which disable DSE, but is designed to be more user friendly and support for more OS/hardware combinations.

 It is also designed to be "transparent", that is anything probing for "integrity" - typically DRM - will still see the system as locked down, even if drivers and processes are accessible to system administrator.

+The idea is more or less 'run once and forget'.

 Only accounts with SeLoadDriverPrivilege (admin) can use it.